Peter McCann: Early life

 McCann was born in Bridgeport, Connecticut, on March 6, 1948.
-He was the son of Donald George McCann, the music minister, organist and choirmaster at St. James Roman Catholic Church in Stratford, Connecticut, and Amelia Teresa McCann (née Hennigan), a homemaker.
+He was the son of Donal George McCann, the music minister, organist and choirmaster at St. James Roman Catholic Church in Stratford, Connecticut, and Amelia Teresa McCann (née Hennigan), a homemaker.
 McCann was of Irish, German, Eastern European, and Swedish descent.
-Donald, who held a Master’s degree in Gregorian Chant, taught at Fairfield Woods Middle School in Fairfield, Connecticut, and his eight children, all of whom were members of his St. James church choir, rehearsed weekly and sang in Sunday services, weddings, and funerals.
+Donald, who held a master's degree in Gregorian Chant, taught at Fairfield Woods Middle School in Fairfield, Connecticut, and his eight children, all of whom were members of his St. James church choir, rehearsed weekly and sang in Sunday services, weddings, and funerals.
 Amelia was a pianist and a good singer who knew how to read sheet music, though she scarcely played in the house.

 The McCanns were raised Roman Catholic and received a Catholic education from Sacred Heart Grammar School in Bridgeport, taught by the Sisters of Mercy.
 Peter went on to Notre Dame High School in Fairfield, taught by the Holy Cross Fathers, and graduated in 1970 with a Bachelor of Arts in History at Fairfield University, a Jesuit-run institution, specializing in the history of colonial America, the Tudors, and the first five emperors of Rome.

 In his freshman year at Fairfield University, McCann, a baritone, met fellow singers George Mathias, bass Emmett Kelly, and tenors Jim Higgins and Sebastian Fiori, all of whom joined the Glee club, with Jim taking the part sung by former member Michael McCann, Peter's older brother.
 At the time, it was rare for a freshman like Peter, attending Fairfield University on a scholarship, to make it into the Glee club as a freshman.
 The Glee club hosted several variety shows at which members alternated from barbershop quartet formation, the Bensonians, to a 12-man group, similar to the Yale Whiffenpoofs.